 Google Ads are a fast, effective way for musical instrument retailers to reach a bigger audience.
-There’s the potential to increase sales online as well as to encourage customers to visit your physical shop to try and buy in-store.
+There’s the potential to increase sales online and encourage customers to visit your physical shop to try and buy in-store.
 In this post, we’ll explain the key things musical instrument retailers need to consider to get the most from advertising with Google.

 Which musical instruments are you selling?

 When starting out with Google Ads, the key for any retailer is to have a clear, specific objective.
 It’s crucial to understand what you’re offering and to who because it impacts every aspect of your Google Ads campaign, from the content of your ad to the advertising budget you need to be successful.
-In short, you need to know that you’re targeting the right people, at the right time, with the right message.
+In short, you need to know that you’re targeting the right people with the right message at the right time.

-If your musical instrument store already has a niche, like selling premium level pianos, your objective is already quite specific in terms of what you want to sell and to which type of typical customer; your Google Ad should reflect this.
+If your musical instrument store already has a niche, like selling premium-level pianos, your objective is already quite specific regarding what you want to sell and to which type of typical customer; your Google Ad should reflect this.
 Alternatively, if you’re a high street retailer and you currently sell a variety of musical instruments, peripheral equipment and accessories, it’s key to clarify the messages you want to communicate and to which target customer groups before you begin Google Ads.

 Clarifying who you plan to target with your Google Ad, it’s important to think of some of your likely or ideal customer profiles.
-It’s useful to take into account their age, financial status, level of musical expertise and music genre preferences - and whether they’re looking to buy the musical instrument for themselves or as a gift.
-All of these aspects affect how your Google Ad can be presented, which will ultimately impact the success of your ad campaign.
+It’s useful to consider their age, financial status, level of musical expertise and music genre preferences - and whether they want to buy the musical instrument for themselves or as a gift.
+All of these aspects affect how your Google Ad can be presented, ultimately impacting your ad campaign's success.
 Crucially, you also need to consider where your target audience is located, which we’ll look at next.

 Location: sell musical instruments online or in-store - or both?